balazsgyenes/parllel/docs/design.md

     - Seeding
         - Add seeding module that maintains a SeedSequence and spawns a new seed sequence each time an entity requests a new seed.
 Seeds are saved by name so they can be reloaded.
 Seeds are logged to a json file.
         - If a seed is requested twice for the same name, an error is thrown
-    - Config handling.
-User passes a giant dictionary of config parameters to a build method.
-        - To deal with parameters reused by multiple entities (e.g. discount, batch spec), implement search method to avoid having to define a "canonical" position for these parameters (e.g. discount belongs in the algorithm parameters).
+    - To deal with parameters reused by multiple entities (e.g. discount, batch spec), maybe implement search method to avoid having to define a "canonical" position for these parameters (e.g. discount belongs in the algorithm parameters).
     - **!!** Logging
-        - Logging of start state (e.g. config, seeds, allocators, etc.) to compare runs after the fact and allow for repeating runs
+        - Log random seeds to enable repeatable runs
+            - Enable setting seed to repeat a previous run
-        - Logging of diagnostic data (e.g. rewards, traj length, etc.) during training to analyze results
+        - User-configurable logging of diagnostic data (e.g. rewards, traj length, etc.) during training to analyze results
             - Data is saved to tensorboard, csv file, and log file
             - `log_array` logs mean, max, min, std_dev, and median of values in the array
             - `log_value` logs a single value as given (e.g. observation mean and std_dev)
         - Logging of notifications and warnings
             - Data is saved to log file and standard output
-    - Saving of checkpoints (e.g. model parameters, optimizer state, transform states, etc.) to allow for resuming training
+    - Add rest of program state (e.g. optimizer state, transform states, etc.) to checkpoints
-    - Loading of previous runs for e.g. running a policy, repeating a run, resuming a run
+    - Enable resuming run from checkpoint
     - **!!** Allocators
         - Add allocators module with user-configurable and default logic for what Array type should be used for what buffer element
         - Set parallel attribute in allocator module and then get default CageCls everywhere else